kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

     }
     ```

-Then the repository for such an entity would look like this:
+Then the repository for such a view would look like this:

 ===! ":fontawesome-brands-java: `Java`"